Jayant Sinha, Minister of State for Civil Aviation, Government of India

 I will conclude now.

-India’s economic destiny is to to the Next 6 Billion, the Next World.
+India’s economic destiny is to provide frugal products and services to the Next 6 Billion, the Next World.
 We are already one of the world’s leading producers of IT services, generic pharmaceuticals, small cars, and motorcycles.
 We will soon become a manufacturing hub for electronics and defense equipment.
 As we export our frugal and innovative industries across the developing world, we will likely spur growth and development for other countries in the developing world also.
 Such economic growth is consumption-driven and demand-led.

 India also offers a template for redefining the role of the state in the Next World.
 We will run a rules-based, technology-driven state that enables markets to flourish through well-regulated competition.